Welcome to LEVEL 3 Martial Arts Performance

 Rank Progression Outline

 Rank testing is an exciting moment in our martial arts journey.
-If you've been invited to test prioritize this event and show up.
-Refusing an invitation to test shows you don’t value your instructor’s judgment of your progress or that you don't respect your own efforts.
-Plus you will have to wait two to three months for your next opportunity as that is roughly the length of time between tests.
-Testing duration is not predetermined.
+On average it takes about ninety days to journey through White Belt and graduate to Yellow Belt.
+Thats all dependent upon attendance and skill improvement of course.
+Sometimes it can take longer, and if it does, there’s no reason to be discouraged - you’re ready when you’re ready.
+When you’re invited to test prioritize this event.
+Make up tests are not always possible and tests are scheduled roughly only every three months.
+Test length is not predetermined.
 Testing requires student to prove their knowledge while maintaining focus and a positive attitude during physical challenges.
 We also aim to educate students about deeper levels of their material during testing making it a great learning experience.
 Because progress and skill happen over time it can be hard to identify improvement in your own skill.
 However, tying a new colored belt around your waist is an easy way to help us realize our efforts are paying off.
 We want you to leave a test with two things: 1) a new belt; 2) more importantly, a sense of accomplishment knowing you deserve that belt.
 The following are taken into consideration before your instructor invites you to test:

 Two of the stripes require a form to be completed at each belt rank - click the STUDENT RESOURCE FILES button below to download and print the required YELLOW & WHITE STRIPE forms (you will also find a few other very helpful items to save as well).
 Use password: L3student2018